 INTER-HE 201 Belonging, Purpose And The Ecology Of Human Happiness: EcoYou

-3 credits / Reserved for Students attending SOAR
+3 credits / Reserved for first year students only

 Explore the art and science of purposeful living by integrating academic knowledge with issues real and relevant to students’ lives including: identity and belonging; happiness, purpose and meaning; self-awareness and self-presentation; romantic, peer and family relationships; material culture, consumer behavior and financial well-being; and connections to community, culture, and society.

 INTER-HE 301 Theory & Practice Of Human Flourishing